The Geometry of Hidden Modes in Distance-Based Formation Control: Problem Formulation

+where $w \in \mathbb{R}^d$ and $B = e_i \otimes I_d$.
+The single-actuator setting is the simplest abstraction in which to expose how actuator placement and graph geometry interact, and serves as a building block for multi-input extensions.

 Direct analysis of the nonlinear model \eqref{eq:nonlinear_io_model_ifac} is challenging.
 To gain tractable insights, we linearize the system around the equilibrium point $(p^*, w=0)$.
-Letting $\delta p = p - p^*$, the first-order Taylor expansion of the dynamics yields the \ac{lti} model:
+Letting {$x := p - p^*$ denote the state deviation}, the first-order Taylor expansion of the dynamics yields the \ac{lti} model:

-where the system matrix $A$ is the weighted graph Laplacian, or "stiffness matrix," given by:
+where the system matrix $A$ is the weighted graph Laplacian, or ``stiffness matrix," given by: